Colorradio.com - Oscar McLollie

 "Loves A Funny Little Game" was released in February of 1963.
 It is a duet with Nancy Lamarr, who incidentally is first billing.
 I don't have any other listings for her, so this may be her only record.
 "Tonight You Belong To Me" is the standard on the back side, Nancy Lamarr is absent.
 This is the first release on the label from Los Angeles.
 It is not to be confused with the label from New York, as I certainly did at first!

 Lastly in my collection, is this platter on Showtime.
 Showtime was a great R+B label in the mid 50's that used the 1100 series.
 After the label stopped, it was reactivated with issue 595 in 1959, and it had a new label design, like above.
 Something happened between 595 and Oscar McLollie's 600 issue.
 I am guessing about 6 years is part of the story.
 This has a date stamp of either 1965 or 66, and when you listen to either side, you know it's not 1959.
 Unfortunately, there is no delta number in the dead wax to confirm, but I should be within a year.
 "Ignore Me" was the plug side and "Nursery Rhyme" is the flip.

-Updates: When I originally created this page, Oscar McLollie had been reported living in Oakland, CA. I read numerous posts that he passed away July 4th, 2008, but have yet to substantiate it.
+Updates: When I originally created this page, Oscar McLollie had been reported living in Oakland, CA. He passed away July 4th, 2008.
 He never liked to discuss his musical history and experiences much.
 Too bad, because not only was he an important part of our Los Angeles musical history, but we missed out on a lot of interesting and exciting information for an artist that was in the middle of it all, back in the 1950's and beyond.